 What are the Threats to the Rainforests?

-Before humans started destroying the rainforests, they covered 15% of the Earth's land area, today, they cover only 6%.
-In the last 200 years, the total area of rainforest has decreased from 1,500 million hectares to less than 800 million hectares.
-(One hectare is equivalent to the area covered by two football pitches).
+Before humans started destroying the rainforests, they covered 15% of the Earth's land area, today, they cover less than 3%.
+Out of the 6 million square miles (15 million square kilometres) of tropical rainforest that once existed worldwide, only 2.4 million square miles (6 million square km) remain.
 In just the last 50 years, one third of tropical rainforests have been destroyed, 46-58 thousand square miles of forest are lost each year.
 Nearly 800 square kilometres of forest were cut down during the first three months of 2020 — 51% more than during the same period in 2019.

 The disappearance of the forest is called deforestation.
 As populations have grown and demands for land and timber have grown greater, so the deforestation has accelerated.
 Current rates of deforestation amount to about 6 million hectares a year.
 That about 8.5 million football pitches.